biud436/redis-pubsub-pdf-in-action/README.md

 ## Usage

-before running the process, you need to install the following dependencies:
+before running the process, you need to install some dependencies using below command:

 ```bash
 yarn install